Accla/graphulo/README.md

 ##### Important Points
 Be careful about Iterator names and priorities.
-Each iterator must have a unique name and unique priority for each scope (scan, minor compaction, and major compaction).
+Each iterator must have a unique name and unique priority for each diScopes (scan, minor compaction, and major compaction).
 Iterator priority determines the order in which iterators are run.
 Mkae sure iterators run in the correct order intended.